muhibarshad/Fun-Button-Clicker/Readme.md

 To run the program, make sure you have Java installed on your system.

 1. Clone this repository to your local machine.
-2. Compile the Java source file: `javac Dum.java`
+2. Compile the Java source file: `javac onHover.java`
-3. Run the compiled program: `java Dum`
+3. Run the compiled program: `java onHover`

 ## Contributing